 Seeking Justice for Your Loved One in Florida

 Very few events can affect us like the loss of a loved one.
 When their death is the result of another person’s negligent behavior, it becomes even harder to accept.
-While there is really no way to compensate for the loss of life, family members of the deceased can attempt to have a secure financial future by contacting a wrongful death attorney.
+While there is really no way to compensate for the loss of life, family members of the deceased can attempt to have a secure financial future by contacting a Miami wrongful death attorney.

 As you grieve for a loved one, it can be difficult to handle all the complex legal matters that go into a wrongful death case.
 Trust Flanagan & Bodenheimer Injury & Wrongful Death Law Firm to handle your case with the attention and respect that it deserves.
-Our attorneys only handle a limited number of cases at a time so we can give our personal and focused attention to each one of our clients.
+Our personal injury attorneys only handle a limited number of cases at a time so we can give our personal and focused attention to each one of our clients.

-We’re award-winning attorneys who have recovered millions for injured individuals and grieving families, but beyond that, we genuinely care for each of our clients and do whatever it takes to get them where they want to be in life.
+We’re award-winning wrongful death attorneys who have recovered millions for injured individuals and grieving families, but beyond that, we genuinely care for each of our clients and do whatever it takes to get them where they want to be in life.
 No matter the circumstances of your case, our team is ready to help you protect your legal rights after the death of a loved one.

 What Qualifies as Wrongful Death?

 Wrongful death occurs when someone’s death is caused by the negligence of another person or a company.
 To prove negligence, you must prove that the defendant owed the deceased a duty of care, that the defendant breached that duty of care, and that the breach was the legal cause of the death.

 Wrongful death claims are civil cases, and they occur separately from any criminal trial related to the death.
 If there is a criminal lawsuit related to the death, then that case will proceed separately from the civil wrongful death case.
 However, verdicts and evidence presented in a criminal lawsuit can play a role in the civil wrongful death case.